SQM2021/SQM2021.github.io/_pages/general-info/accomodation.md

 ---

-The Paradise Hotel is 5-stars hotel which locates right in front of the Haeundae beach.
+The Paradise Hotel -Conference Venue- is 5-stars hotel which locates right in front of the Haeundae beach.

 ## Room Types